matteo005/Happiness_Project/README.md

  - Numpy

 ## General Conclusions
-Original intuitive assumption was that Higher GDP will have a higher impact on Higher Happiness index in countries.
+Original intiutive assumption was that Higher GDP will have higher impact on Higher Happiness index in countries.
 However, the study results shows that relationship between these two variables are suprrisingly weak.
-Final conclusion is GDP correaltes to Happiness index positively and weakly (insignifacant yet cannot say it does not exist).
+Final conclusion is GDP correlates to Happiness index positively and weakly (relation is insignificant, yet cannot say nonexistence).

 # **Navigating Matteo's Notebook:**